The U.S. Department

 Agricultural Marketing Service (AMS) and the National Mastitis Council

-(NMC) Milk Quality Monitoring Committee, determines milk quality in
+(NMC) Milk Quality Monitoring Committee, monitor milk quality in the

-the U.S. using bulk tank somatic cell count (BTSCC) data provided by
+U.S. using bulk tank somatic cell count (BTSCC) data provided by four

-More than 99% of the milk and 98% of the shipments monitored in these FMOs during 2009 met the current Pasteurized Milk Ordinance SCC federal regulatory limit of 750,000.
-Of the 32,854 producers, 90.5% shipped milk with BTSCC below 750,000 during all of the months monitored.
+More than 99% of the milk and 98% of the shipments monitored in these FMOs during 2010 met the current Pasteurized Milk Ordinance SCC federal regulatory limit of 750,000.
+Of the 31,912 producers, 91.2% shipped milk with BTSCC below 750,000 during all months monitored.

-In 2009, during all months monitored, 89% of the milk would have met a goal of less than 400,000 BTSCC, which is the current European Union SCC limit; but only 50% of the producers shipped milk with BTSCCs less than 400,000 during all monitored months.
+In 2010, during all monitored months, 89.5% of the milk would have met a goal of 400,000 SCC (which is the current European Union SCC limit); but only 50.7% of the producers would have done so.

-For more information, including State comparisons and seasonal trends, go to:
+For more information, including State comparisons, go to: